 Find a compatible group of individuals who share your passion and your desire to experience success.
 Jack Canfield offers a wonderful Mastermind Planning Guide if you want to form your own Mastermind group.

-10. The Mystery of Sex Transmutation: Choose a compatible partner.
+10. Relationships: Choose a compatible partner.

 Elkins maintained there is a direct relationship between success in one’s career and a relationship with a supportive partner.
 Although we can certainly experience success outside of a partnership with another person, our lives are enriched through relationships.
 Hill believed it is important to find a compatible partner who shares your desire and passion.